ais-open/AgileBPA/DEVELOP.md

 > gulp

 The server by default will run on port 3000.
-You can change this by setting an environment variable named `PORT` with the port number you would like to use.
+You can change this by setting an environment variable named `VCAP_APP_PORT` with the port number you would like to use.